AdobeDocs/app-builder/guides/security_overview.md

 ### Transport Security

-Developers building Project Firefly Applications on top of the out-of-the-box infrastructure will benefit from HTTPs connections between all the components that are part of this infrastructure.
+Developers building Project Firefly Applications on top of the out-of-the-box infrastructure will benefit from HTTPS connections between all the components that are part of this infrastructure.

-We strongly recommend to ensure that every 3rd party system or service integrating with a Project Firefly Application supports HTTPs connections as well.
+We strongly recommend to ensure that every 3rd party system or service integrating with a Project Firefly Application supports HTTPS connections as well.

 ### Tenant Isolation